 Bio

-Dr. Sheikh Rabiul Islam is a Tenure-Track Assistant Professor in the
+Dr. Sheikh Rabiul Islam is an Assistant Professor of Cybersecurity in the College of Emergency

-He had the privilege of receiving co-guidance from Dr. William Eberle and
+the co-mentorship of Dr. William Eberle and Dr. Sheikh Ghafoor.

 News